bmendonca3/k8s-auto-fix/README.md

    make detect
    # writes data/detections.json
    ```
+   Pass `JOBS=N` (defaults to 4) to run kube-linter/Kyverno across manifests in parallel; the CLI also exposes `--jobs` if you invoke it directly.

 3. **Produce patches**
    - Pick a proposer mode in `configs/run.yaml` (`rules`, `grok`, `vendor`, `vllm`).